why your therapist wants you to go to yoga

 2).
 It relieves stress.
 “Just take a deep breath.”
 Believe it or not, it works.
 Yoga first and foremost is about breathing.
 Oftentimes with a little mediation.
 (Side note: don’t be scared of meditation.
 In it’s simplest form, it is about sitting quietly and breathing.
 That’s it.)
 The scientific part is that when we allow our bodies to take deep breaths, it sends a signal to the nervous system that it’s OK to calm down.
 I heard a yoga teacher explain it like this once: “It doesn’t matter how upside down or twisted into a posture you can be.
 If you are not breathing, you are not ‘doing’ yoga.
 If we can learn to breath through challenging postures while we’re on our mat, our bodies become more conditioned to stay calm through real life challenges as they happen off of it.
 While any exercise can improve mood and decrease stress, most forms are aggressive.
 Running, cycling, boxing, etc. Even though you are blowing off steam, you can still be pretty wound up after those types of high intensity workouts.
 Yoga offers a more subtle approach to stress relief, allowing tension and anxiety to fall away in more calming way, similar to how you feel after a massage.
 Think yin/yang.
 You need them both.

 3).
-Community.
+It fosters a sense of community.
 Brenѐ Brown says, “Connection is why we’re here.
 It’s what gives purpose and meaning to our lives.”
 A healthy support system is crucial to mental health.
 I usually hear a lot of hesitation and fear when I suggest yoga to someone who has never done it.
 If there was ever a place to let go of fear of judgement, it’s a yoga class.
 Everyone who practices yoga loves practicing yoga and thinks each and every person on the planet should practice yoga.
 So if you walk into a classroom and tell the person next to you that it’s your first time, you’ll probably have an instant new friend.
 There’s also the old saying, “it takes a village.”
 At the core of each of us is a desire to feel belonging and acceptance and like we’re part of something.
-Love and belonging are a core component to Maslow's Hierarchy of needs.
+Love and belonging are a core component to Maslow’s Hierarchy of needs.
 Every time I show up to a class, there is a hug, a smile, or just a collective energy lifts me up.
 We all have little voices in our heads that unintentionally steer us towards judgements, prejudices, and stereotypes.
 Or the never-ending voice that is our own worst critic.
 Those are difficult thoughts to overcome.
 Does being around a bunch of “yogi’s” mean that they have it all figured out?
 Of course not.
 But they have the awareness that they don’t have it all figured out, and a courage to admit it.
 They have a desire to practice letting go of some of that negativity to allow for more love and acceptance.
 Of themselves and others.
 Which, you guessed it, leads to less anxiety, depression, and stress.

 4).
 You can disconnect.
 Be honest – how many hours of your waking day are you away from technology?
 Your phone, computer, tablet, TV, iPad?
 I bet the answer is less than 1 hour.
 As much as yoga can help you connect with others, your higher power, and even yourself, it also forces you to disconnect from technology.
 While it does have it’s benefits, technology has turned us into a society of instant gratification.
 Everything needs to be done ‘right now,’ because it can be.
 From a therapeutic standpoint, we see clients impacted by bullying, cheating, comparing, judging, and stalking.
 It prompts feelings of not being good enough, attractive enough, or wealthy enough.
 It messes with our capacity to feel confident, secure, worthy, beautiful, or simply ‘enough’.
 But we can’t stop.
 We reach for our phone at every brief moment where we might feel bored or uncomfortable.
 Um, elevators?
 What happened to just being able to talk to the stranger next to you about the weather?
 (Did you just cringe at the thought?
 That’s my point).
 Giving yourself an hour to go to a yoga class is giving yourself time devoted to only you.
 Nothing and no one else.
 It’s a freedom we so desperately need, but have almost forgotten what it feels like to have.